Sir Samuel Marshall

 He was posted captain on 24 January 1771, and in the spring recomissioned the Princess Amelia 80 for the flag of Vice-Admiral Sir George Rodney, going out to Jamaica with that officer.
 In the summer of 1773 he and Rodney exchanged with Captain Andrew Barkley into the Portland 50, which he returned with the flag to pay off at Sheerness in the autumn of 1774.

 In July 1779 he recommissioned the Emerald 32, serving with the Channel fleet and under the orders of Captain Thomas Burnet with a squadron of frigates that had been sent to protect the coast of Scotland from John Paul Jones’ rebel privateer squadron.
 He was later a member of Commodore Charles Fielding’s squadron that detained Van Bylandt’s convoy on 31 December, on which occasion he undertook negotiations with the Dutch admiral.
-The Emerald captured the Dunkerquoise 20 on 23 April 1780, participated in the Channel fleet campaign from June-December, the relief of Gibraltar on 12 April 1781, and later captured the Frederic 16 on 24 August and the Comte de la Motte-Picquet on 7 September.
+The Emerald captured the Dunkerquoise 20 on 23 April 1780, participated in the Channel fleet campaign from June-December, the relief of Gibraltar on 12 April 1781.
+She later formed part of the Channel Fleet during the campaign of June-November 1781, capturing the Frederic 16 on 24 August and the Comte de la Motte-Picquet on 7 September.

 Marshall subsequently commanded the Portsmouth guardship Pegasé 74 during the peace from April 1783 until October 1787 before accepting a position as commissioner of the victualling office.
 He became a commissioner of the Navy in December 1793, was knighted during the occasion of the King’s visit to Spithead on 29 June 1794, and became deputy-controller of the Navy in October 1794.